-A growing use, and perhaps commercially the most feasible, form of DNA synthesis is the creation of primers and probes for PCR.
+An established use of synthetic DNA is the creation of primers and probes for PCR.
 PCR works by using a relatively short (100 nt to 200 nt) single stranded DNA template.
 The DNA double helix unwinds during replication, exposing unpaired bases for new nucleotides to hydrogen bond to.
 Without the primer template PCR is unable to amplify DNA.
 Probes are also relatively short oligonucleotide sequences that are capped with a fluorophore and a quencher.
 Their sequence rarely changes in the ends, which generate a hairpin structure to keep the fluorophore from emitting unless the mid-section of the probe finds a complementary strand of DNA to bind.
 In this case the hairpin is unfolded and the quencher and fluorophore separated by the exonuclease activity of DNA polymerase during amplification.
 As a result, the solution becomes fluorescent which indicates the presence of the sought DNA sequence.

 In a series of two white papers we summarize the various established methods of oligonucleotide synthesis and take a look at emerging technologies, their advantages and their limitations.
 We outline the chemical, optical and mechanical properties of DNAReax to provide high quality oligonucleotides at unprecedented yields when compared to silicon chips.